An Information-Theoretic Analysis of OOD Generalization in Meta-Reinforcement Learning: Abstract

 \section{Abstract}

-In this work, we study out-of-distribution generalization in meta-learning from an information-theoretic perspective.
-We focus on two scenarios: (i) when the testing environment mismatches the training environment, and (ii) when the training environment is broader than the testing environment.
-The first corresponds to the standard distribution mismatch setting, while the second reflects a broad-to-narrow training scenario.
-We further formalize the generalization problem in meta-reinforcement learning and establish corresponding generalization bounds.
-Finally, we analyze the generalization performance of a gradient-based meta-reinforcement learning algorithm.
+In this work, we study out-of-distribution (OOD) generalization in meta-reinforcement learning from an information-theoretic perspective.
+We begin by establishing OOD generalization bounds for meta-supervised learning under two distinct distribution shift scenarios: standard distribution mismatch and a broad-to-narrow training setting.
+Building on this foundation, we formalize the generalization problem in meta-reinforcement learning and establish fine-grained generalization bounds that exploit the structure of Markov Decision Processes.
+Lastly, we analyze the generalization performance of a gradient-based meta-reinforcement learning algorithm.